The gyroid structure was discovered in 1970 by a NASA scientist

 First thing is first: what is a gyroid?
 A gyroid is a naturally occurring structure that was discovered in 1970 by NASA scientist Alan Schoen.
-Its unique structure is characterized by the lack of straight lines and the fact that it is a triply periodic minimal surface (TPMS).
-TPMS are “surfaces with zero mean curvature and are characterized by local area minimizing which means any sufficiently small patch taken from the TPMS has the smallest area among all patches created under the same boundaries.”
+Its unique geometry is characterized by the lack of straight lines and the fact that it is a triply periodic minimal surface (TPMS).
+TPMSs are “surfaces with zero mean curvature and are characterized by local area minimizing which means any sufficiently small patch taken from the TPMS has the smallest area among all patches created under the same boundaries.”
 In less technical terms, a gyroid is a 3D geometry made up of intersecting 2D wavy lines (i.e. it has no straight lines) that create a strong, robust structure.
 It is also a chiral structure, meaning it cannot be superimposed on its mirror image.

-It is also worth noting that with the gyroid structure, it is also possible to 3D print structurally sound objects without a shell—the external layer of the part.
-Because of the interesting curvature and style of the gyroid infill, some makers choose to integrate the structure into the look of their final part.
+It is also worth noting that with the gyroid structure, it is also possible to 3D print structurally sound objects without an outer shell (the external layer of the part).
+Because of the interesting curvature and style of the gyroid infill, some makers choose to integrate the structure into the look and design of their final part.

 Gyroid infills allow users to minimize the infill density without sacrificing shear strength and resistance.
 This is because of their continuous structure.
-While many standard infill patterns, such as grids or hexagons, repeat the same 2D pattern for every layer, the gyroid infill is created through the continuous extrusion of wavy lines and each layer is different than the one before, creating the complex undulating pattern that displays strength and resistance in all directions.
+While many standard infill patterns, such as grids or hexagons, repeat the same 2D pattern for every layer, the gyroid infill is created through the continuous extrusion of wavy lines and each layer is different than the one before, creating the complex undulating pattern that offers strength and resistance in all directions.
 With gyroid infill, it is possible to obtain good strength with as little as 10% infill density.

-In Cura, it is also possible to adjust other infill parameters, like infill layer thickness.
-If the infill is enclosed within a shell, it can be advantageous to increase the layer thickness for the infill only to speed up printing times.
+In Cura and other slicer programs it is also possible to adjust other infill parameters, like infill layer thickness.
+If the infill is enclosed within a shell, it can be advantageous to increase the layer thickness for the infill to speed up printing times.
 In other words, while the 3D printer will extrude the outer walls of the part using a finer layer thickness, the non-visible infill can be printed more rapidly by doubling the layer thickness.
 In this case, the 3D printer will print two layers of the outer shell and then extrude the thicker infill.
 If you do choose to change the layer height of the infill, it is important that the thickness be a multiple of the outer layer height (i.e. if the layer height for the part is 0.1 mm, the infill layer thickness could be 0.2 mm).

 A gyroid infill enables the printing of parts with nearly isotropic properties.
 Isotropic materials demonstrate the same strength and material properties no matter which direction they are subject to loads or stresses.
 The pattern of a gyroid infill, while not technically isotropic, imparts similar properties due to its cubic symmetry.
 This means that 3D printed parts with this type of infill have similar degrees of resistance on all three axes.
 Most 2D infill patterns, on the other hand, are stronger in one direction.